Fairy tales are old stories told and retold again, but do they deserve a place in a modern language arts curriculum?

 Smaller/Weaker Characters Win – In fairytales, good always triumphs over evil.
 Frequently, the good character is small or weaker than the evil force in the story.
 Kids are always smaller and weaker than the adults around them so these fairytale characters become their heroes.

 Here is an anchor chart to use while teaching about fairytales (click on the picture to download a free copy!):

-This is one page from my fairytale genre study packet with activities that can be used with any fairytale.
+This is one page from my fairy tale genre study packet with activities that can be used with any fairytale.
 These activities include both higher level thinking and Common Core skills.
 Click HERE to find out more.

 I love your genre posters.
 I wish you had them for the rest of the genres

 Thanks, Christina!
 I’ll have to put that on my to do list.